-in an elegant presentation to a convocation audience at William Carey College, a private, religious institution, Justice Antonin Scalia noted that the U.S. Supreme Court in 1947 announced for the first time in its history that it would pursue a wall of separation between church and state."
+In an elegant presentation to a convocation audience at William Carey College, a private, religious institution, Justice Antonin Scalia noted that the U.S. Supreme Court in 1947 announced for the first time in its history that it would pursue "a wall of separation between church and state.

-Yet, five years later, the Court. he added, commented in a 1952 alings in matters of religion. decision that "We are a religious pose a Supreme Being."
+Yet, five years later, the Court, he added, commented in a 1952 decision that "We are a religious people whose institutions presuppose a Supreme Being."

-Justice, the Court had complete, high school audience. ly reversed its direction; finally, gion neutrality.
+Then, within 10 years, said the Justice, the Court had complete, high school audience. ly reversed its direction; finally, in the 1960s, adopting and two reasoned, responsible, and announcing a principle of reli, enlightening masterpieces to gion neutrality.